 Blocks in the blood vessels of the right ventricle can lead to the weakening of the heart and cardiac arrest leading to right-sided heart failure.

 Symptoms of Right-Sided Heart Failure

 The classic symptoms of a heart attack are experienced in right-side heart failure too.

 - High-degree of swelling in the ankles, abdomen, thighs, extremities

 - Bouts of fainting on exertion

 Treatment Of Right-Sided Heart Failure

 As soon as you experience the above symptoms, seek medical attention immediately.
-A thorough diagnosis and treatment protocol is followed to manage the
+A thorough diagnosis and treatment protocol is followed to manage the condition.

 Diagnosis is usually confirmed by conducting an ECG, echocardiogram, angiography and various blood tests.
 Once the cause of heart failure has been identified the treatment is usually directed towards it.
 It includes medical and surgical therapy depending on the cause and severity of heart failure.2

 Heart failure affects health severely but there are several ways to prevent it.
 All you have to do is take care of your heart.
 Below are ways you can show your heart some care and gratitude for its efforts.